 5pt \textbf{Related work}.
 Riemannian optimization has a venerable history.
 The books~\citep{udriste1994convex,absil2009optimization} provide a historical perspective as well as basic theory.
-The focus of these books and of numerous older works on Riemannian optimization---e.g., \citep{edelman98,helmke2007essential,ring2012optimization} --- is almost exclusively on asymptotic convergence analysis.
+The focus of these books and of numerous older works on Riemannian optimization, e.g.,~\citep{edelman98,helmke2007essential,ring2012optimization}, is almost exclusively on asymptotic analysis.
 More recently, non-asymptotic convergence analysis quantifying iteration complexity of Riemannian optimization algorithms has begun to be pursued~\citep{ZS16,boumal2016global,bento2017iteration}.
 However, to our knowledge, all these works either focus on \emph{unconstrained} Riemannian optimization, or handle constraints via projections.
-In contrast, we explore constrained g-convex optimization within an abstract \rfw framework, by assuming access to a Riemannian ``linear oracle.''
+In contrast, we explore constrained g-convex optimization within an abstract \rfw framework, by assuming access to a Riemannian ``linear'' oracle.
 Several applications of Riemannian optimization are known, including to matrix factorization on fixed-rank manifolds~\citep{vandereycken2013low,tan2014riemannian}, dictionary learning \citep{cherian2015riemannian,sun2015complete}, classical optimization under orthogonality constraints \citep{edelman98}, averages of rotation matrices~\citep{moakher2002means}, elliptical distributions in statistics~ \citep{zhang2013multivariate,sra2013geometric}, and Gaussian mixture models \cite{hoSr15b}.
 Explicit theory of g-convexity on HPD matrices is studied in~\citep{SH15}.
 Additional related work corresponding to the Riemannian mean of HPD matrices is discussed in Section~\ref{sec:mgm}.